KDRdev/BooksAPI/README.md

 # BooksAPI
 A simple books API created using Django Python framework.
+All commands below assume that you are currently in the project root folder.

 ************************************************